 Investing with SoFi Invest®

 If you’re interested in investing but are looking for a low-maintenance alternative to a brokerage account, consider investing with SoFi Invest.
-You can start investing with as little as $100 and there are no management fees in your first year.
+You can start investing with as little as $1 and there are no management fees.

 SoFi can’t guarantee future financial performance.